ancientcomputing/vistanova/README.md

 - `Sources/VistaNova/`, `project.yml`, `VistaNova.xcodeproj/`, `xcodeproj/` — the SwiftUI app
   (generated via `xcodegen`; regenerate after editing `project.yml`, not the `.xcodeproj` directly).
-- `locallm-sdk-feedback.md` — gaps in the LocalLM Lab SDK found while building this app (tool-call events carrying no arguments/result, `effort: .off` hard-throwing for always-reasoning models, no way to cancel an in-progress MLX download).
-- `locallm/` — a local clone of the SDK repo (docs, examples, `locallm/Components` — the Components package the app used to depend on for `ModelPickerView`, no longer linked — and the Claude Code skill under `locallm/skills/locallmlab-swift-app/`), gitignored here since it's a separate repo kept only as a local reference.